Mid Sussex road closures: two for motorists to avoid this week

 Most Popular

-• A23, from 8pm September 14 to 6am September 23, slight delays (under 10 minutes): A23 both directions Patcham to Peas Pottage, mobile lane closures for maintenance works.
+• A23, from 8pm September 29 to 5am September 30, slight delays (under 10 minutes): A23 southbound, Warninglid, slip road closure for sign works.

-• A23, from 8pm September 21 to 5am September 24, slight delays (under 10 minutes): A23 both directions Patcham to Pyecombe, Lane closures for barrier works.
+• A23, from 9am October 3 to 5pm November 19, slight delays (under 10 minutes): A23 northbound, Bolney, 24hr Lane closure on west side of Bolney roundabout.

 National Highways is responsible for maintaining motorways and major A-roads, so closures of smaller roads will not be included in their schedule.